ayden-boyko/Piranid/README.md

 ## Overview

 Piranid is a cloud-connected Kubernetes cluster project running on a fleet of Raspberry Pi devices to create a distributed computing environment.
 It integrates with major cloud providers for hybrid deployments and demonstrates expertise in container orchestration, microservices management, and cloud-native development.
-It features a lightweight control plane on a Raspberry Pi 4B and multiple worker nodes using Raspberry Pi Zero 2Ws.
+It features a lightweight control plane on a Raspberry Pi 4B (Norn) and multiple worker nodes (Gaunts) using Raspberry Pi Zero 2Ws.
 The system integrates with cloud services for monitoring, management, and scalability.

 ## Features